Pyprohly/redditwarp/docs/source/user-guide/the-procedure-index.rst

        raise NoResultException('target not found') redditwarp.exceptions.NoResultException: target not found

-When using the `.get()` method, it's important to check if the returned object is `None` to maintain the type-safety of your program.
-Your IDE or type-checker will point out when you forget.
-In general, prefer the `.fetch()` method when you expect the resource to exist, and `.get()` when you don't care as much about whether the resource exists.
+When using the `get()` method, it's important to explicitly check if the returned object is `None` to maintain the type-safety of your program.
+Your IDE or type-checker should notify you if you forget to do this.

+In general, prefer the `fetch()` method when you expect the resource to exist, and `get()` when you don't care as much about whether the resource exists.

 Exceptions
 ----------

-View the docstring of a procedure index method to learn about the possible exceptions that could be raised.
-Note that the exceptions listed may not be exhaustive; for example, if Reddit's servers are down, many API requests could result in a 500 HTTP status code exception.
+View the docstring of a procedure index method to learn about the possible exceptions it could raise.
+Note that the exceptions listed may not be exhaustive; for example, if Reddit servers are down, many API requests could result in a 500 HTTP status code exception.

-The :exc:`redditwarp.http.exceptions.StatusCodeException` exception is a typical exception type that can occur.
+The :exc:`redditwarp.http.exceptions.StatusCodeException` exception is a typical exception type that occurs from API procedures.
 Instances of this exception have a `status_code` attribute.

 ::